VaibhavMishra1341/VaibhavMishra1341/ReadMe.md

 # 💫 About Me:
-A 4th year CSE student with interests in <br> - 🔬 Data Science<br> - 🤖 Artificial Intelligence<br>Interested in doing Core Development using C++ and similar tech. <br>I like to sprinkle some Web Development here and there.
+A 4th year CSE student with interests in <br> - 🔬 Data Science<br> - 🤖 Artificial Intelligence<br>Interested in doing Core Development using C++ and similar tech. <br>I like to sprinkle some Web Development here and there. <br>
 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.